 A Board of Directors, hereafter called the Board, shall manage the business and assets of the Association.
 The Board may employ an Executive Director (ED) for the day-to-day management of the Association as specified by the Board.

-The Board shall consist of a President, President Elect, Secretary and Treasurer of which either Secretary or Treasurer could be a public member with six (6) to eight (8) elected Directors from the current membership and one (1) member from the public.
+The Board shall consist of a President, President Elect, Secretary and Treasurer of which either Secretary or Treasurer could be a public member with six (6) to eight (8) elected Directors from the current membership, one (1) dentist, and one (1) member from the public.
 If the secretary or Treasurer are not a public member then the board can have two public members as directors.
 The Past President and Executive Director (ED) are ex-officio board members with no voting privileges.

 5.1 Eligibility

-Board members must be eighteen (18) years of age or older whether they are a registered dental assistant or a member of the public.
-If they are a registered dental assistant, they must be in good standing.
+Board members must be eighteen (18) years of age or older whether they are a registered dental assistant, dentist or a member of the public.
+If they are a registered dental assistant or dentist, they must be in good standing with the Manitoba Dental Association.

 5.2 Nominations and Elections